 The Weill Cornell Medicine pediatric kidney transplant program has been around almost as long as the adult program, with the first transplant in a pediatric patient occurring in early 1964.

-Today, the multidisciplinary pediatric kidney transplant program crosses several specialties, with an integrated healthcare team comprised of transplant surgeons, pediatric nephrologists and pediatric urologists, as well as pediatricians, psychiatrists, nutritionists, social workers, and pharmacists.
+Today, the multidisciplinary pediatric kidney transplant program crosses several specialties, with an integrated healthcare team comprised of transplant surgeons, pediatric nephrologists and pediatric urologists, as well as psychiatrists, nutritionists, social workers, nurses and pharmacists.

 Pediatric urologists who are renowned for reconstructive surgical procedures to enhance the chance of a successful outcome after transplantation by correcting kidney and/or bladder abnormalities in a child before the transplant.
 Their goal is to help children achieve continence while ensuring the survival of the transplanted kidney.

 Patients and family members also receive comprehensive transplant counseling throughout the process from the decision to transplant through recovery.